operatorlabs/protocol/README.md

 # Operator Protocol

-Operator is a protocol for creating decentralized agent networks, enabling standardized information and value exchange.
+Operator is a protocol for creating decentralized agent networks, standardizing information and value exchange between users and AI agents.

 ## Repository Information

-This repository serves as a resource for developers interested in adding agents or building clients.
+This repository serves as a resource for developers interested in adding their agents to the registry or building clients.

 ## Accessing the Protocol